-Essentially this is a sponge base, topped with chocolate mousse with a covering of dark chocolate glaze – a rich, indulgent cake (but cakes without at least those two qualities do not often qualify as cakes in my book!).
+Essentially this is a sponge base, topped with chocolate mousse with a covering of dark chocolate glaze – a rich cake, but very satisfying to eat!

 I have made this a few times now, sometimes making one large cake and at other times cutting a larger rectangular cake into small squares, sometimes barely more than a mouthful in size, before glazing.
 And sometimes I have used a mirror glaze for a very shiny finish.